Pain catastrophizing: Pain catastrophizing scale

 (Note: For the listed items above, (R) Rumination, (M) Magnification, and (H) Helplessness.)

 Before the development of the PCS there had been no other self-report measurement tool that focused primarily on catastrophizing.
 Other self-report measurement tools such as: the Coping Strategies Questionnaire (CSQ), the Pain-Related Self-Statements Scale (PRSS) and the Cognitive Coping Strategy Inventory (CCS) had subscales for assessing catastrophizing but failed to explore specific dimensions of catastrophizing.

 Studies of the PCS have generally used a self-report design.
 Participants are asked about pain experiences in their past; they then rate how well various statements fit their thoughts and feelings at the time.
 Several such studies have shown the PCS to be invariant, with most accuracy in the three oblique factor structure, across genders and both clinical and non-clinical groups.
 The gender focused study expressed that female subjects report more frequent experiences of pain, varied intensity with increased persistence, and lower pain tolerances and thresholds.
 However, it is important to remember that these studies ask participants to report on pain experiences from their past; the overall level of pain experienced is not controlled across genders.
 If female participants have, on average, experienced more intense and/or persistent pain in their past than male participants, this could also explain their higher endorsement of items relating to pain catastrophizing.
 Further, more controlled studies are urgently needed to tease apart these issues of cause and effect.

 With minimal modification, to address the subject of the catastrophizing, the PCS can also be applied to pain catastrophizing in a social context.
 The social aspects studied were parents of disabled children and spouses of individuals with chronic pain.
 Specifically it has been shown to determine illness related stress and depression issues that arise from parent's catastrophizing about their child's pain in regards to a disability or illness.
 Similarly with respect to pain catastrophizing between romantic partners, spouse catastrophizing about a partner's chronic pain was related to depressive and pain severity levels in both spouses.

 Applications

 Research on pain catastrophizing has found that catastrophic thinking is associated with a more intense experience of pain.
-It is generally believed that the catastrophic thoughts cause the person to experience pain more intensely.
 This may in turn lead to increased use of health care and longer hospital stays.
-Following this logic, if the catastrophic thinking can be addressed, then the person's pain experience might also be reduced, which in turn might reduce health care utilization.
+Following this logic, if the catastrophic thinking can be addressed, then the person's pain experience may also be reduced, which in turn may reduce health care utilization.
 The use of scales such as the PCS may be useful for measuring pain catastrophizing in these contexts.